-For a wild time, go on safari.
+- Safari – For a wild time, go on safari!
 The Virginia Safari Park near Natural Bridges provides rides through 180 acres of open space.
 Unlike a zoo, the animals roam free.
 See bull elk, buffalo, kangaroo, tigers and more.
 And if you don’t see the llama, they will come to see you.
-Llamas and several other animals might stick their head into your car window seeking pats and food.
+Llamas and several other animals might stick their head into your car window seeking friendly pats and tasty treats.
 For additional close-up animal encounters, walk around the village and visit the petting zoo.

-Summer concerts always hype up the energy and there are multiple venues near Brierley Hill.
-Various lounge settings book music to soothe the savage beast.
-We send you to Lime Kiln Theater in the forest when the beast isn’t ready to be soothed!
-Another favorite option for outdoor music is Boxerwood Garden’s summer series.
-Take your lawn chair and blanket for Music in the Garden Picnic Concerts.
-Varying Fridays May through August, these evening events are free.
+- Concerts – Summer concerts always hype up the energy and there are multiple venues near Brierley Hill, such as Lime Kiln Theater and Boxerwood Garden’s summer series.
+Take your lawn chair and blanket for Music in the Garden Picnic Concerts on various Fridays May through August.
+These fun summer evening events are free.

-Boxerwood Gardens offers an opportunity for an all-day experience.
-As an environmental education center, a community cultural resource, and a place for all nature lovers, visitors to Lexington often stop in for the programs and a walk among the 400 types of trees and shrubs, through the wetlands, and by the pond; additionally, they’ll stumble across spectacular pieces of art.
+- Gardens – Boxerwood Gardens offers an opportunity for an all-day experience.
+As an environmental education center, a community cultural resource, and a place for all nature lovers, you will enjoy stopping in for their programs and to walk among the 400 types of trees and shrubs, through the wetlands, and by the pond.
+You will also discover spectacular pieces of art.